ADGEfficiency/dsr-rl/PITCHME.md

 ### DDQN

 DDQN = Double Deep Q-Network

-First introducued in a tabular setting in 2010, then reintroduced in the content of DQN in 2016
+- first introducued in a tabular setting in 2010
+- then reintroduced in the content of DQN in 2016

-DDQN aims to overcome the *maximization bias* that occurs due to the max operator in Q-Learning
+DDQN aims to overcome the **maximization bias** that occurs due to the max operator in Q-Learning

 ---
 ### Maximization bias